trivalleycoders-org/events-client/README.md

 # Use

-If you would like to contribute open an issue labeled 'question' and we will help you get started.
+If you would like to contribute, open an issue labeled 'question' and we will help you get started.

 **Clone the Repositories**